Mitchy1993/dndcloud/content/Worlds/The Forgotten Realms/Characters/Npc's/Danactar.md

 Race: Rock Gnome
-One of the few Lantanna to never perish during the [[spellplague]].
-As the Most Holy Servant of Gond he survived through his Divine Intervention.
+One of the few [[Lantan|Lantanna]]  to never perish during the [[spellplague]].
+As the Most Holy Servant of Gond he survived through Divine Intervention.

 - High Artificer of the [[High Holy Crafthouse of Inspiration]]
 	- Supreme voice of ecclesiastical matters